xcart/xcart-docs/_pages/kb_en/look_and_feel/navigation/adding_new_items_to_your_stores_menus.md

     A new empty entry will be added to the list.

-3. Provide information about the properties that you want to add to the menu:
+3. Provide information about the properties of the item that you want to add to the menu:
     ![540-new-item-line.png]({{site.baseurl}}/attachments/ref_BDykFBbw/540-new-item-line.png)
-    *   **Item name**: Name the menu item the way it will be displayed to users.
+    *   **Item name**: Name of the menu item as it will be displayed to users.
-    *   **Link**: Specify the address of the page the menu item will redirect the users to.
+    *   **Link**: Address of the page to which the menu item will redirect the user.

-        Use one of the following shortcut codes to specify the link address within your store:
+           Specify the address using one of the following:
            * Relative path (e.g. cart.php?target=checkout)
            * Absolute path (e.g. https:/<your_store_domain>/cart.php?target=checkout).
-           * Page name values (available options are  {home}, {new arrivals}, {coming soon}, {sale}, {bestsellers}, {my account}, {contact us}, {auction}, {loyalty program})

-             {% note info %}
+           * Page name value (a special code that represents a page name surrounded by curly brackets; can be used to link to the page without having to specify its relative or absolute path).
+The list of page name values currently supported by X-Cart is as follows:
+             - {home},
+             - {new arrivals},
+             - {coming soon},
+             - {sale},
+             - {bestsellers},
+             - {my account},
+             - {contact us},
+             - {auction},
+             - {loyalty program}),
+             - {special offers},
+             - {brands},
+             - {gift card}.
-             If you want to specify a link to an external resource, you must use the **http://** prefix.

-             For example, to add a link to google.com, you will need to enter the link as `http://google.com/`).
+             Note that if you need to specify a link to an external resource, you must use the **http://** prefix.
+For example, to add a link to google.com, you will need to enter the link as `http://google.com/`.
-             {% endnote %}

      * **Visible for** : Specify the user level the menu item should be visible for.
 Select from the options available in the drop-down:
        * Any visitors
        * Anonymous users only